The Amish in Ohio: 2024 Guide (70+ Communities)

-The Amish have made their home in Ohio since 1808, when the first settlers moved west from Somerset County in Pennsylvania to settle the hills and valleys of eastern Ohio.
+The Amish have made their home in the Buckeye State since 1808, when the first settlers moved west from Somerset County in Pennsylvania to settle the hills and valleys of eastern Ohio.

 Amish communities in Ohio include:

-• Holmes County-The Amish community centered in Holmes County (along with 6 surrounding counties) is by far the largest in Ohio with 227 church districts and 30,000 individuals
+• Holmes County – The community centered in Holmes County is by far the largest in Ohio, with over 40,000 Amish residents

-• Geauga County-The second-largest Amish settlement in Ohio, and fourth-largest nationwide, numbers over 80 districts
+• Geauga County – The second-largest Amish settlement in Ohio, and fourth-largest nationwide, numbers over 20,000 Amish people

-• Small Ohio communities-a number of small communities are found across the state, including at Hicksville and Plain City, both of which are over 100 years old
+• Other Ohio Communities – A number of small communities are found across the state, including at Hicksville and Plain City, both of which are over 100 years old

 The Holmes County Amish settlement